vmware-tanzu/tanzu-cli/docs/dev/README.md

 ## Building

-default target to update dependencies, build test and lint the CLI:
+default target to update dependencies, build test, and lint the CLI:

 ```sh
 make all